Best Way to Save Money for Kids and Their Future

 This can be effective even if they are still several years away from getting their first job, and it can set them up for a better, more comfortable future.

-You can also teach them the value of money, so encourage them to help around the house for some pocket money but also teach them not to spend it all immediately.
+You can also teach them the value of money, so encourage them to help around the house for some pocket money, but also teach them not to spend it all immediately.

 When the kids are old enough to have a phone, the kids' app lets them split their pocket money into different jars to start saving for various things.

-We also encourage our kids to save part of their Christmas and birthday money now they are older.
-As they are older we don’t put it all in their savings on their behalf, as they want to buy their own presents from whoever gave them the cash, but we talk to them about the importance of saving some of it and encourage this.
+We also encourage our kids to save part of their Christmas and birthday money now that they are older.
+As they are older, we don’t put it all in their savings on their behalf, as they want to buy their own presents from whoever gave them the cash, but we talk to them about the importance of saving some of it and encourage this.

 Save spare change in a pot you can't open

-This will stop you from raiding it, and you can put the saved money into your childrens savings accounts once the pot is full.
+This will stop you from raiding it, and you can put the saved money into your children's savings accounts once the pot is full.
 It's also a great way to start teaching young kids about money.

 Charge them board once they are young adults and working